NixOS: For developers

 dependencies, but also its runtime dependencies.
 And here’s where it gets weird.

-These dependencies are themselves merely other Nix
+These dependencies are themselves merely other Nix expressions for other

 derivations.
 More concretely, if project A uses tool B in its build process,